Weaving Workshops & Courses

 Why Reliability Matters in a Natural Dye Garden

 It’s easy to find instructions online using red cabbage, turmeric or other kitchen dyes that produce instantly vibrant colour.
-The results can be stunning — and they can also fade almost overnight.
+The results can be stunning — and they can also fade disappointingly fast.

 When planning a natural dye garden for the RHS Chelsea Flower Show, credibility matters.
 The plants selected must represent the time-tested core palette of European natural dyeing — those that have been used successfully for centuries.